 Experlogix Announces Integration with Microsoft Dynamics 365 Commerce to Deliver a Rich Online Shopping Experience

-SOUTH JORDAN, Utah, April 6, 2022 /PRNewswire/ -- Experlogix, one of the leading providers of cloud-based CPQ (Configure, Price, Quote) and Document Automation software for Microsoft Dynamics 365 and Salesforce, today announced integration with Microsoft Dynamics 365 Commerce.
+SOUTH JORDAN, UT, April 6, 2022 /PRNewswire/ - Experlogix, one of the leading providers of cloud-based CPQ (Configure, Price, Quote) and Document Automation software for Microsoft Dynamics 365 and Salesforce, today announced integration with Microsoft Dynamics 365 Commerce.
 Dynamics 365 Commerce is an omnichannel eCommerce solution that allows retailers to build a website, connect physical and digital stores and track customer behavior.

 Experlogix CPQ for Dynamics 365 Commerce guides customers and resellers through the selection of valid product configurations via an intuitive interface that includes dynamic visualizations as well as up-sell and cross-sell messages.
 Logic-based rules ensure option compatibility and pricing accuracy while generating complete bill-of-material, ready for production in Dynamics 365 Operations.
 Experlogix CPQ eliminates order and pricing errors, reduces product returns, and provides an exceptional self-service shopping experience.